Manny Díaz Jr.

 Manny Díaz Jr. (born March 2, 1973) is an American politician who is currently serving as the president of the University of West Florida.
-Díaz served as the 28th education commissioner of Florida from 2022-2025.
+Díaz served as the 28th education commissioner of Florida from 2022–2025.
 A Republican, Díaz was a member of the Florida Senate from 2018 to 2022, representing the 36th district, which encompasses the Hialeah area in northwest Miami-Dade County.
 He also served three terms in the Florida House of Representatives from 2012 to 2018, which encompassed parts of Hialeah and Northwest Miami-Dade County, Florida.

 Background

 Díaz was born in Hialeah, graduated from Miami Springs High School, and attended St. Thomas University, where he graduated with a degree in human resources in 1994.
-He then attended Nova Southeastern University, graduating with a Master's degree in educational leadership in 1998.
+He then attended Nova Southeastern University, graduating with a master's degree in educational leadership in 1998.
 In 2006 Díaz completed the Harvard University Graduate School of Education Principal's Summer Institute as part of the Superintendent's Urban Principal Initiative.

 Education career

+Secondary school teacher (1995-2013)

 Díaz first worked as a teacher and baseball coach at Miami Springs High School.
 From 1995 to 1999, he taught social studies at Hialeah-Miami Lakes High School, where he spent eight years as an assistant principal.
 In 2013, he was assistant principal at George T. Baker Aviation School, a public vocational school near Miami International Airport.

+Díaz denied allegations of discussions about partying and inappropriate comment to a female student during his teaching career in the 1990’s, Díaz attributed the decades old allegations to political attacks by a democratic marketing consultant who was employed by the Biden campaign in 2020.
+Diaz also showed evidence of positive media posts over the years from the same person.

+In 2012, Díaz filed for bankruptcy, citing $1.3 million in debts as a result of dissolution of several business partnerships and properties.

+Doral College (2013-2022)

 From 2013 to 2022, Díaz worked for Doral College, a private college affiliated with the for-profit Academica charter school operator founded by Fernando Zulueta.
 For most of this time, he was its chief operating officer.
+Doral College was unable to pursue accreditation by Southern Association of Colleges and Schools; eventually it received accreditation from a U.S. Department of Education approved national accreditor.The school’s general education courses are all listed on the state common course listing along with the state colleges.

+While serving as the Doral College, Florida Senate Diaz supporting funding for charter schools.